GersonSR/comp20-gsalmeronrubio/movie_annotation/README.txt

 --------------------------------
 Most of the help recieved was from Jeremy Su along with the provided examples from class and the double rainbow example.
-I also searched on Stack Overflow to center a video.
+I also searched on Stack Overflow how to center a video.

 Time Spent
 --------------------------------